irfancoder/irfanismail/pages/ideas/the-tree-shake-mystery.md

 ---
 type: post
 title: the tree-shake mystery -- part 1
-date: 2023/04/15
+date: 2023/04/16
 description: When building an NPM library or application, we should always build our code that allows it to be tree-shaken.
-tag: tmux, productivity
+tag: webpack, tree-shake, optimization
 author: You
-image: /images/ideas/tmux/tmux_1.png
+image: /images/ideas/webpack/webpack_0.png
 ---

 _Note: This is an old post, rewritten for documentation and clarity._